Skill Maintenance: Why Capability Decays Faster Than You Think

 Why Skill Maintenance Matters Even When You Are Experienced

 Experience can mask decay.
 Familiarity builds confidence, and confidence delays inspection.
 When something has worked before, it feels safe to assume it still works now.
+That is where capability starts to slip.

 Skill decay accelerates under three common conditions: